 “Madam, I’m afraid he’s come down with a bad case of Trolls.”

 If you’ve never imagined that trolls are an actual “thing” to people in Scandinavian countries, read this.
 Honest to Pete, you will come to believe this troll is as real as your dog or, more disconcertingly, your husband or wife.
 It is haunting, marvellous, and really refreshingly different, and confronts the reader with questions about the nature of love and alienation.
 It is no fairy-tale, nor is it a fantasy, though it is about a troll.
 A troll is a class of being in Norse mythology and Scandinavian folklore, classified somewhere between a smart animal and a cave-dwelling humanoid.
 Despite today’s globalized world of connected technologies and electronic media, there are ancient folkloric beliefs that are alive and well in Iceland, for instance.
-Surveys show that more than half the nation believes in elves and “hidden people”, elf-like “Huldufólk” who live amongst the lava rocks, or at least don’t deny their existence since it is considered bad luck to do so.
+Anecdotal evidence shows that more than half of Icelanders believe in elves and “hidden people”, elf-like “Huldufólk” who live amongst the lava rocks, or at least don’t deny their existence since it is considered bad luck to do so.

 Similarly, there are people in Finland who believe that trolls are real – or just want to believe trolls are real.
 Every country in the world has its mythical beings, and so long as people have story-telling and imagination, that will continue, helped along by mass communication and imaging methods.
 The Finns, in particular, have trolls.